 The American Cancer Society defines terminal as “an irreversible condition (it cannot be cured) that in the near future will result in death or a state of permanent unconsciousness from which you are unlikely to recover.
 In most states, a terminal illness is legally defined as one in which the patient will die shortly whether or not medical treatment is given.”

 I think with most Neuroendocrine Cancer patients, “how long do I have” can be a tough question to answer.
 Thinking back to my own situation, although it was an obvious question to ask my Oncologist, I can see it might have caught him unawares.
-I suspect he was erring on the side of caution as I don’t believe he had formulated my treatment plan ….. i.e. my case had not yet been looked at by an MDT.
+I suspect he was erring on the side of caution as I don’t believe he had formulated my treatment plan ….. i.e. my case had not yet been looked at by a Multi-Disciplinary Team (MDT), a bit like a ‘Tumor Board’.
 I had already been confirmed Grade 2 (via liver biopsy) and my CT scans were indicating widespread disease.
 I was yet to have an Octreotide scan and the conventional biochemical markers (CgA and 5HIAA).
 I suspect, faced with my question, he went for the worst case, based on the statistics he had access to at the time.
 What I now know is that, in the year of my diagnosis, the median survival was 33 months in patients with advanced Grade 1/Grade 2 NETs with distant metastasis.
 These statistics are almost certainly better today but my Oncologist was probably on the right track.
 However, at no time did he use the word ‘terminal’.

 I live with this disease (….and it’s consequences) and do not feel like I’m dying of it.
 Moreover, I most certainly do not see myself as a ‘terminal’ cancer patient, particularly as I’ve now been living with it for almost 7 years.
 Rather, I like to focus on how I can live better with it.